-- Select Forwarding & Masquerading panel on the System: Firewall menu. - Check Enable IP Masquerading (SNAT) on the network interfaces where masquerading is to be enabled.
+- > Select Forwarding & Masquerading panel on the System: Firewall menu. - Check Enable IP Masquerading (SNAT) on the network interfaces where masquerading is to be enabled.

-Masquerading is typically applied to any interface that is connecting with a public network such as the Internet.
+Masquerading is typically applied to any interface that is connecting with a public network such as the Internet (e.g., for the B095, the IP masquerading would be enabled on Dial-Out/Cellular).